Kendall Graveman: Amateur career

 Graveman attended Benjamin Russell High School, where he posted a 6–3 win–loss record with a 1.19 earned run average (ERA) and 90 strikeouts over 63 innings pitched in his senior year.
 He enrolled at Mississippi State University and played college baseball for the Mississippi State Bulldogs.
 In 2010, his freshman year, Graveman was used primarily as a reliever and finished the season with a 2–4 record and a 7.02 ERA.
 In 2011, he made 14 appearances (nine games started), compiling a 5–0 record and a 3.65 ERA.
-Graveman was drafted by the Miami Marlins in the 36th round of the 2012 Major League Baseball draft, but did not sign with the team.
+The Miami Marlins drafted Graveman in the 36th round of the 2012 Major League Baseball draft, but did not sign with the team.
 In 2011, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League, and returned to the league in 2012 to play for the Wareham Gatemen.
 In his senior year at MSU, he made 16 starts, including 10 against Southeastern Conference teams, and posted a 4–4 record with a 2.81 ERA and 59 strikeouts.